Triangulate Cobweb Spider Identification Guide

 • Eggs hatch in 2 to 3 weeks.

-• Young spiders molt several times over a few months before reaching adult size.
+• Young spiders shed their skin several times over a few months before they reach full size.

 • Females can live up to 2 years in good conditions.